anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The discovery follows two steps with two alternatives for step 1:

    * Step 1.
-Two alternatives exist (near and remote):
+Two alternatives exist (near and far):

      * Near: the Pledge is one hop away from the Registrar.
 The Pledge discovers the link-local address of the Registrar as described in {{I-D.ietf-ace-coap-est}}.
 From then on, it follows the BRSKI process as described in {{I-D.ietf-ace-coap-est}} and {{I-D.ietf-anima-constrained-voucher}}, using link-local addresses.

-     * Remote: the Pledge is more than one hop away from a relevant Registrar, and discovers the link-local address and join-port of a Join Proxy.
+     * Far: the Pledge is more than one hop away from a relevant Registrar, and discovers the link-local address and join-port of a Join Proxy.
 The Pledge then follows the BRSKI procedure using the link-local address of the Join Proxy.

    * Step 2.
 The enrolled Join Proxy discovers the join-port of the Registrar.

 The order in which the two alternatives of step 1 are tried is installation dependent.
 The trigger for discovery in Step 2 is implementation dependent.

-Once a Pledge is enrolled, it may function as Join Proxy.
+An enrolled Pledge may function as Join Proxy.
 The Join Proxy functions are advertised as described below.
 In principle, the Join Proxy functions are offered via a join-port, and not the standard coaps port.
 Also, the Registrar offers a join-port to which the stateless Join Proxy sends the JPY message.
 The Join Proxy and Registrar show the extra join-port number when responding to a /.well-known/core discovery request addressed to the standard coap/coaps port.

 Three discovery cases are discussed: Join Proxy discovers Registrar, Pledge discovers Registrar, and Pledge discovers Join Proxy.
 Each discovery case considers three alternatives: CoAP based discovery, GRASP Based discovery, and 6tisch based discovery.
 The choice of discovery mechanism depends on the type of installation, and manufacturers can provide the pledge/Join Proxy with support for more than one discovery mechanism.
 The pledge/Join Proxy can be designed to dynamically try different discovery mechanisms until a successful discovery mechanism is found, or the choice of discovery mechanism could be configured during device installation.